alexnder394/RouteAcademyPorjects/BookmarksDatabaseSystem/README.md

 ## Acknowledgments

-A special shout-out to everyone who provided invaluable feedback and suggestions during the development of this project.
+A special shout-out to everyone at Route Academy who provided invaluable feedback and suggestions during the development of this project.

----

-Please note: You should replace placeholders, like the image link and repository link, with the actual links related to your project.